 The second Panel, The Birth of the Mac, was moderated by Steven Levy, and featured Bill Atkinson, Randy Wigginton, Andy Hertzfeld, Bruce Horn, and George Crow and Caroline Rose.
 The audience was able to hear first-hand stories from these panelists and others about the real stories behind the birth of the Macintosh.

-Mike Markkula with the second panel acknowledged the entire Mac Team's accomplishment, and then they all assembled on stage for an historic photo - over 100 of the original 1984 team.
+Mike Markkula with the second panel acknowledged the original 1984 Mac Team's accomplishment, and then they all assembled on stage for an historic photo - just before the intermission.

 The third panel, the Coming of Age of Mac, was moderated by Dan Farber and features well known 3rd party developers like Charlie Jackson, Jim Rea, Heidi Roizen, Ty Roberts, David Bunnell, Marc Canter, Maryline Delbourg Delphis, Adam Hertz and Steve Jasik focusing on the software necessary for the Mac to gain critical mass.